 Although you did not file your application in a timely manner, the statute of limitation was waived in accordance with the 25 August 2017 guidance from the Office of the Under Secretary of Defense for Personnel and Readiness (Kurta Memo).
-A three-member panel of the Board, sitting in executive session, considered your application on 8 November 2023.
+A three-member panel of the Board, sitting in executive session, considered your application on 20 December 2024.
 The names and votes of the panel members will be furnished upon request.
 Your allegations of error and injustice were reviewed in accordance with administrative regulations and procedures applicable to the proceedings of this Board.
-Documentary material considered by the Board consisted of your application together with all material submitted in support thereof, relevant portions of your naval record, applicable statutes, regulations, and policies, to include the Kurta Memo, the 3 September 2014 guidance from the Secretary of Defense regarding discharge upgrade requests by Veterans claiming post-traumatic stress disorder (PTSD)/mental health condition (MHC) (Hagel Memo), and the 25 July 2018 guidance from the Under Secretary of Defense for Personnel and Readiness regarding equity, injustice, or clemency determinations (Wilkie Memo).
+Documentary material considered by the Board consisted of your application together with all material submitted in support thereof, relevant portions of your naval record, applicable statutes, regulations, and policies, to include the Kurta Memo, the 3 September 2014 guidance from the Secretary of Defense regarding discharge upgrade requests by Veterans claiming post-traumatic stress disorder (PTSD)/mental health condition (Hagel Memo), and the 25 July 2018 guidance from the Under Secretary of Defense for Personnel and Readiness regarding equity, injustice, or clemency determinations (Wilkie Memo).
 In addition, the Board considered an advisory opinion (AO) from a qualified mental health professional.
 Although you were provided an opportunity to respond to the AO, you chose not to do so.

-Regarding your request for a personal appearance, the Board determined that a personal appearance with or without counsel will not materially add to their understanding of the issue(s) involved.
+The Board determined that your personal appearance, with or without counsel, would not materially add to their understanding of the issues involved.
 Therefore, the Board determined that a personal appearance was not necessary and considered your case based on the evidence of record.

-You enlisted in the Navy and commenced a period of active duty on 9 November 1998.
-You received non-judicial punishment (NJP) on 17 February 2000 and 11 October 2001 for disobeying a lawful order, wrongful use of a provoking words, assault, drunk and disorderly conduct, and unauthorized absence (UA).
-On 3 January 2002, you received your third NJP for wrongful use of a controlled substance.
-As a result, you were notified of the initiation of administrative separation proceedings by reason of misconduct due to drug abuse, at which point, you waived your right to consult with counsel, and a hearing of your case before an administrative discharge board (ADB).
-The discharge authority approved and directed your separation with an Other Than Honorable (OTH) character of service by reason of misconduct due to drug abuse.
-On 29 January 2002, you were so discharged.
+You enlisted in the Marine Corps and commenced a period of active duty on 5 September 1989.
+On 17 October 1991, you received non-judicial punishment for unauthorized absence (UA).
+On 19 February 1992, you received NJP for wrongful use of marijuana.
+Consequently, you were notified of the initiation of administrative separation proceedings as a result of misconduct due to drug abuse.
+You elected your right to consult with counsel and waived a hearing before an administrative discharge board.
+Ultimately, the separation authority directed your discharge with an Other Than Honorable (OTH) character of service.
+On 7 May 1992, you were so discharged.